tainacan/tainacan-wiki/wordpress.md

 That's it.
 In the next times, if you prefer to access the site directly, just visit the address `localhost/project_test` (or the name chosen).
 To access the **Control Panel** directly, simply visit the address `localhost/project_test/wp-admin` (or the chosen name instead of **project_test**)

+Now we can begin to install the [Tainacan](tainacan#how-to-install-the-tainacan-plugin-on-wordpress).

 <br><br>